IslandViewPTA/islandview-pta-site/content/news/color-run-fundraiser-prizes.md

 The Island View Color Run Fundraiser is up and running and wowza, we have some INCREDIBLE prizes!

-**If you raise $25,** you'll get admission to the run and a one-of-a-kind race t-shirt.
+**If you raise $25,** you'll get admission to the run, a one-of-a-kind race t-shirt, and 1 ticket for the grand prize drawing.

 ![](/uploads/Web-Prizes_25.jpg)

-**If you raise $50**, you also get a light-up spinning top, cool 100% UVB safe sunglasses, a silicone race cup.
+**If you raise $50**, you also get a light-up spinning top, cool 100% UVB safe sunglasses, a silicone race cup, and 2 tickets for the grand prize drawing

 ![](/uploads/Web-Prizes_50.jpg)